Why are you reading this?

 Time

 Time has been on my mind for... quite a long time.
-There aren't enough hours in the day, or enough energy in my to get everything I want to get done.
+There aren't enough hours in the day, or enough energy in me to get everything I want to get done.
 What is the best way to do the most amount of things in the least of amount of time?
 I want to organize a lot of my ideas in order to fully understand which are most important, and which I should prioritize to maximize my use of time.

 Current Projects

-I have a few projects i've been working on recently that need some higher order thinking...
+I have a few projects I've been working on recently that need some higher order thinking...

 - An app / HW pair that can track dogs while they are walking, detect a (stop + sniff) or (stop + pee) to track the social sniffing / marking that dogs conduct for a dog social media app